Diseases

 • Signs/Morbidity

-GAP: Early clinical stage can be reverted or significantly slowed by lowering an animal’ metabolic demands, e.g. by drying off cows.
-The relational between metabolic status and pathogenesis has been largely unexplored.
+Early clinical stage can be reverted or significantly slowed by lowering an animals’ metabolic demands, e.g. by drying off cows.
+The relation between metabolic status and pathogenesis has been largely unexplored.

 • Incubation period

-Animals are usually infected in the first few weeks of life but signs of the disease are rarely seen before two years of age.
-There is huge variation in the incubation period, ranging from a few months to a life-time (15 years or older).
+Animals are usually infected very early life, but signs of the disease are rarely seen before two years of age in cattle (this can be earlier in other species, such as sheep and deer).
+There is huge variation in the incubation period, with onset of clinical signs ranging from a few months to a lifetime (15 years or older).

 • Mortality